Watch a Free Webinar from YU Wurzweiler

 Trauma can have a significant impact on a student’s ability to learn, socialize and succeed in school.
-As social workers and educators, it is our responsibility to address trauma and support high-risk students.
+As social workers and educators, it is our responsibility to incorporate trauma-informed practices into our teaching to support high-risk students.
 With the right balance of care, compassion and knowledge, we can help the next generation to heal and thrive.

 This webinar is of interest to PreK-12 teachers, staff, and school and district leaders.